-Pupil heat maps are based on official pupil data taken from the last government school census.
+Catchment heat maps are based on official pupil data taken from the last government school census.
 They are a visualisation of the last available data showing where all pupils attending the school lived at that time.
-They offer a guide to the areas from which the largest groups of children attend and, for some schools, can be a useful indicator of catchment area.
-Please see the source of the government data for England, Wales, and Scotland below.
+They offer a guide to the areas from which the largest groups of children attend and, for many schools, can be a useful indicator of catchment area.
+Please see the source of the government data for England, Wales and Scotland below.

-What is the source of your pupil heat map data?
+What is the source of School Guide's catchment heat map data?

-It varies for each country but we use always use a multi pupil icon to show this data is based on all attending pupils i.e. several years of pupil data.
+It varies for each country but we use always use a multi pupil icon to show this data is based on all attending pupils.

-General admission data is based on a set of geographical areas called Output Areas (OAs).
+For England, School Guide takes admissions data that is based on a set of geographical areas called Output Areas (OAs).
 An Output Area (OA) is the lowest geographical level at which census information is provided and is therefore the most detailed and accurate data available.
 The minimum OA size is 40 resident households and 100 resident people but the average size is around 125 households.
 This takes in to account areas of less dense population and ensures individual postcodes cannot be identified.
 Our maps combine pupil data from each state-funded school with groups of local postcodes or OAs.
 See the Office for National Statistics for more information on Output Areas.